 According to the University of Fukui Hospital, the number of times medical staff performed hand hygiene while attending to a patient increased by more than 300% as a result of visualizing the presence and timing of hand hygiene practices.
 Hand hygiene practices are automatically monitored, providing a useful solution, without interrupting normal work by health care staff.

-The hospital is applying the solution intensively to boost the hand hygiene practices within the facility.
+The hospital is applying the solution intensively to boost hand hygiene practices within the facility.
 Meanwhile, SATO Healthcare and CARECOM are offering similar and more advanced solutions to other hospitals.